 This program is funded with State General Fund, Fees and Self-generated Revenues, Statutory Dedications and Federal Funds.
 Fees and Self-generated Revenues are derived from miscellaneous sources in the Pesticide Program.
-Statutory Dedications are derived from: (1) Structural Pest Control Commission Fund (A02) via fees on branches and contracts of termite control operators, (2) Feed and Fertilizer Fund (A29) via tonnage fees on feed and fertilizer, (3) Louisiana Agricultural Finance Authority (LAFA) Fund (A07), the result of interest income and fees collected with any bonds issued by LAFA, (4) Pesticide Fund (A09) via fees from labeling and registration of certain pesticides, (5) Boll Weevil Eradication Fund (A12) via assessments on cotton farmers for the eradication of Boll Weevils, (6) Horticulture and Quarantine Fund (A30) via fees collected for Apiary permits, fees for collecting and enforcing different horticultural professions and occupations, and reasonable fees to help defray the expenses incurred for salaries for inspecting nursery stock grown or propagated for sale or distribution.
+Statutory Dedications are derived from: (1) Structural Pest Control Commission Fund (A02) via fees on branches and contracts of termite control operators, (2) Feed and Fertilizer Fund (A29) via tonnage fees on feed and fertilizer, (3) Louisiana Agricultural Finance Authority (LAFA) Fund (A07), the result of interest income and fees collected with any bonds issued by LAFA, (4) Pesticide Fund (A09) via fees from labeling and registration of certain pesticides, (5) Boll Weevil Eradication Fund (A12) via penalties and fines charged to cotton growers under the regulations of the Boll Weevil Eradication Program, (6) Horticulture and Quarantine Fund (A30) via fees collected for Apiary permits, fees for collecting and enforcing different horticultural professions and occupations, fees for inspection and certification of cotton for the presence of the boll weevil, and reasonable fees to help defray the expenses incurred for salaries for inspecting nursery stock grown or propagated for sale or distribution.
 (7) Seed Commission Fund (A21) via fees from seed certification, and (8) Sweet Potato Pests and Diseases Fund (A22) via sweet potato inspection fees.
 Federal Funds are received from (1) the Environmental Protection Agency (EPA) - Enforcement and Certification Programs, (2) Ground Water Protection, Worker Protection & Endangered Species Program; (3) USDA - Imported Fire Ant Program and (4) EPA - Feed Inspection Capacity Program.
 (Per R. S. 39:36B.(8), see table below for a listing of expenditures out of each statutory dedicated fund.)